ptrstr/ptrstr.github.io/content/posts/nsec-2025-hit-the-jackpot/index.md

 {{< video src="flag-rng-level4" >}}

+The NorthSec team also captured a video of myself completing this last challenge:
+{{< video src="flag-rng-level4-irl" >}}

 ## Closing

 This was a super fun and interesting track.
 It was a great oppotunity to learn how Tauri worked, and a bit more on `z3` too.